Here are the seven most common types of potatoes, their nutritional value, and how to use each of them to their full potential.

 Russets have a mild, earthy flavor, and a light and dry texture, and work best for baking and frying.
 This creates a crispy exterior, and light and fluffy interior.
 This type of potato is excellent baked, sliced into homemade french fries, or roasted in wedges.
 They have a hearty light-brown skin and pale yellow or white flesh inside.

 Their signature dark-hued flesh is not only eye-catching, but is full of added nutrition as well.
-Purple potatoes contain the same nutrients as russet potatoes (such as fiber, potassium, and B vitamins), but what sets them apart is their antioxidant content.
+Purple potatoes’ nutrition is worth noting!
+They contain the same nutrients as russet potatoes (such as fiber, potassium, and B vitamins), but what sets them apart is their antioxidant content.
 Their bright purple color is credited to anthocyanins, the same antioxidants found in other purple-hued foods such as grapes and red wine.
 This gives purple potatoes four times as many antioxidants as a russet potato, and an easy way to add color to any dish.

 Purple potatoes have a mild, slightly nutty flavor and a firm texture.
 Their color is preserved best by microwave cooking, but can also be enjoyed by baking or steaming.
 The flavor profile of purple potatoes goes well with green salads, and serving them with other varieties of potatoes such as white and red makes their color truly pop.
 The most popular varieties of purple potatoes include Purple Majesty, Adirondack Blue, and Purple Peruvian.

 Discover the culinary power of purple potatoes in this Purple Power Bowl with Prunes & Spiced Vinaigrette Dressing.